- Animal Production: grazing management, inoculants

-- Education and Training: demonstration, extension, technical assistance, workshop
+- Education and Training: demonstration, extension, farmer to farmer, focus group, on-farm/ranch research, technical assistance, workshop

 The Ada Soil and Water Conservation District is seeking SARE Grant funding to further educate

 Shawn Nield, State Soil Scientist of NRCS, and Josie Erskine, District Manager of Ada Soil & Water Conservation District, on qualitative food web analysis.
 The Idaho NRCS recently purchased six microscopes to be used in the field offices by district conservationists.
 At this point, the Idaho NRCS staff lacks the knowledge of how these microscopes are used to analyze the food web in the soil.
 Our goal is to seek training and education for these two individuals with the intent they train NRCS employees, Conservation District employees and producers all around the state.
 We have come to believe that the only true way to measure soil health is to be able to look inside of it and see what organisms are present, their quantities, and how they are functioning.
 We are requesting funding to have both Shawn and Josie receive training from Dr. Elaine Ingham and become certified soil life consultants through her online course and on-site workshops.
 After Sean and Josie receive the certification, they will hold qualitative soil analysis training sessions in the six regions of Idaho.
 The goal of the project is that each of the six regions of Idaho will have several conservationists that are trained on the microscopes, and can use these tools to promote soil health and address resource and conservation concerns.